This article was originally featured in Beauty Business Journal.

 2. Deepen the trial experience

-Create an environment that allows consumers to try out the beauty product as thoroughly as possible.
+Use marketing tools to create an environment that allows consumers to try out the beauty product as thoroughly as possible.
 Ideally, this should include experts at hand that can offer guidance and demonstrations to help people get the most out of the product.
-Last Christmas, The Body Shop created a sensorial Enchanted Forest pop-up experience in Shoreditch, London to promote its green credentials and the new Christmas collection, It included a programme of free events, including makeovers, workshops, panel talks and yoga classes.
+Last Christmas, The Body Shop created a sensorial Enchanted Forest pop-up experience in Shoreditch, London to promote its green credentials and the new Christmas collection.
+It included a programme of free events, including makeovers, workshops, panel talks, and yoga classes.
 This year it is running the ‘Dream Big’ beauty experience, bringing the brand to a younger, eco-focused audience in an environment that promises to ‘pamper, inspire and inform’.

 3. Make it personal